 - Membership development

-Do any of these opportunities interest you?
-For more information on these opportunities and becoming a volunteer, please call the museum at (925) 837-3750 or send an email to firstname.lastname@example.org.
+For more information about the volunteer positions, visit the museum Volunteer Opportunities page.
+If you have questions, please call the museum at (925) 837-3750 or send an email to email@example.com.